-On August 23, 2019, DEP filed a request to publish a Second Public Notice.
-By Order dated August 26, 2019, the Commission required DEP to publish a Second Customer Notice.
-On September 6, 2019, and September 13, 2019, DEP filed affidavits of publication indicating that public notices had been provided in accordance with the Commission's procedural orders.
+The intervention of the Public Staff is recognized pursuant to N.C.
+Gen. Stat. § 62-15(d) and Commission Rule R1-19(e).
+On September 6, 2019 and September 13, 2019, DEP filed affidavits of publication indicating that public notice had been provided in accordance with the Commission's procedural order.

 On August 19, 2019, the Public Staff filed the testimony of Jay B. Lucas, Jenny X. Li, and Dustin R. Metz, in accordance with N.C.
 Gen. Stat. § 62-68.

-On August 28, 2019, the Company filed the rebuttal testimony of Kelvin Henderson and the joint rebuttal testimony of Barbara Coppola and John Halm.
+On August 28, 2019, the Company filed the rebuttal testimony of Kelvin Henderson and the panel of Barbara Coppola and John Halm.

-On September 5, 2019, the Public Staff filed a motion requesting that Public Staff witnesses Li and Metz be excused from appearance at the expert witness hearing, and DEP filed a motion requesting that DEP witnesses Regis Repko, Kenneth D. Church, and Kelvin Henderson, be excused from appearance at the expert witness hearing, representing that all parties to the proceeding had agreed to waive cross-examination of the witnesses.
-On September 6, 2019, the Commission granted the motion, excusing DEP witnesses Repko, Church, and Henderson, and Public Staff witnesses Li and Metz from appearing at the expert witness hearing.
+On September 5, 2019, the Public Staff filed a motion requesting that Public Staff witness Li and Metz be excused from appearance at the evidentiary hearing, and DEP filed a motion requesting that DEP witnesses Regis Repko, Kenneth D. Church, and Kelvin Henderson, be excused from appearance at the evidentiary hearing, representing that all parties to the proceeding had agreed to waive cross-examination of the witnesses.
+On September 6, 2019, the Commission granted the motion, excusing DEP witnesses Repko, Church, and Henderson from appearing at the evidentiary hearing.

-The case came on for hearing as scheduled on September 9 and 10, 2019.
-The application, prefiled direct, supplemental and rebuttal testimony and exhibits of DEP's witnesses and the prefiled direct testimony of the Public Staff's witnesses were received into evidence.
+The case came on for hearing as scheduled on September 9, 2019.
+The application, prefiled direct testimony and exhibits of DEP's and Public Staff's witnesses were received into evidence.